CEbbinghaus/Lipe/src/pages/introduction.md

 layout: ../layouts/MainLayout.astro
 ---

-## Install
+## Core

-!TO BE CREATED!
+The logger framework is based around [Pipes](./pipes) and [Transforms](./transforming).
+These two concepts make up the core of the library allowing for near infinite customization and expandibility.

 ## Usage

-Getting started is as easy as Requiring the Package, Constructing the Logger, Defining the output and Logging the message.

 ```javascript
 const {default: Logger} = require("Logger");